Soham-Gaonkar/Soham-Gaonkar.github.io/_posts/2024-08-10-my_gsoc_journey.md

 ## My GSoC project goals

-My project involved adding a C++ backend for all tree data structures in **[PyDataStructs](https://github.com/codezonediitj/pydatastructs)**, a Python package for advanced data structures and algorithms.
+My project involGaonkar adding a C++ backend for all tree data structures in **[PyDataStructs](https://github.com/codezonediitj/pydatastructs)**, a Python package for advanced data structures and algorithms.
 The user has an option to select either the Python backend or the C++ backend.

 ```python